Meshugah/FullStack-Roadmap/README.md

   - **Need to do** VPC core concepts: subnets and security groups
   - **Need to do** Routing basics in amazon vpc
   - **Need to do** Private connectivity basics
+  - This thing actually went over internet gateways as well! besides VPC, KMS, and IAM.
 - *Bonus* Networking https://www.homenethowto.com/
 - Security https://expeditedsecurity.com/api-security-best-practices-megaguide/
 - AWSinPlainEnglish  https://expeditedsecurity.com/aws-in-plain-english/